SquareSR/Testing-Red-Classic/README.md

 - Swap slot 2 S.S.
 Ticket, down with X Accuracy
 - Down 3 teach HM02 Fly to bird
 - Up 4 teach TM13 ice beam to Nidoking over slot 4 Bubblebeam
-- Fly to Celadon. and then bike to the Game Corner.
+- Fly to Celadon (down 1) and then bike to the Game Corner.

 > NOTE: From this point on you have 2 revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, revive, let the swapped pokemon die and ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
 This route has extras so you shouldn't run out of x items, and there will still be some saving since some deaths with revives are still really slow to come back from if at all.